1 Tag object

 Labelling tracks involves two steps:

-1. Label periods of flight, which, by extension will define the STAtionary Periods (called stap in the code), during which the bird is assumed to remain at the same location (+/- tens of kilometers) and same elevation level (+/- few meters)
+1. Label periods of flight, which, by extension will define the stationary periods (called stap in the code), during which the bird is assumed to remain at the same location (+/- tens of kilometres) and same elevation level (+/- few metres)

 2. Discard pressure measurements which should not be used to estimate position (due to, for example, sensor error, flight, minor/short changes in elevation level, etc.)